Healing Children and Adolescents

 This is an experiential, theoretical and process-oriented workshop!

-No prior experience with art materials is necessary.
+No prior experience with art-making is necessary.

 As a participant you are invited to draw, paint and sculpt a variety of art therapeutic exercises